Netroots Nation Proposal FAQ

 How are sessions chosen?

 Each year, subcommittees of over 100 community members score the submissions based on quality, timeliness, diversity, and other factors.
+If you are interested in helping to evaluate sessions, you can sign up here.
 We use those scores to narrow the submissions down, and then our final committee takes a holistic look at the entire agenda before making the final cuts.

 What does a good proposal look like?

-– When you’re describing your panelists or trainers, be sure to tell us WHY they’re a good fit for your session and what their expertise is.
+• When describing your panelists or trainers, tell us why their expertise makes them a good fit for your session.
 Simply pasting in speaker bios isn’t as helpful.

 How important is diversity really?

-It’s incredibly important.
+It’s essential.
 Panels containing only white men will be rejected automatically, and gender-balanced panels that don’t include people of color will not be scored favorably.
-We also value sessions that include local voices from our host city/state and strongly encourage you to include a local speaker in your proposal.
+We also value sessions that include local voices from our host city/state and encourage you to consider including a local speaker in your proposal.

 How long is a session?